 Strategy to Palpate Carpal Bones

 Palpation can be challenging when the structures being identified are as small or smaller than your own fingertip.
 This is the case of the carpal bones.
 Palpation in such compact areas requires a thorough knowledge of the relationship of the structures.
-Palpation should be a performed in a systematic manner.
+In addition the surfaces are irregular and there are numerous overlying soft tissues.
+Thus, palpation should be a performed in a systematic manner.
 The touch should be firm and intentional.
 This process is modeled by a wonderful book known as the Trail Guide to the Body by Andrew Biel.

 This blog will focus on 2 techniques to identify each of the carpal bones: a proximal to distal approach and a distal to proximal approach.
 Both will achieve the same result and is simply a matter of personal preference.
 It is always valuable to know 2 different techniques for any skill in case there is a reason one cannot be performed.
 More information on clinical tests for the wrist and hand can be obtained in iOrtho+ PREMIUM app, please visit: https://iortho.xyz/